alistaralif/PaperGist/README.md

 ## What's next for PaperGist
 * Conversationalistic AI requests (Giving more specific requests to the program.
 Eg. Asking it to generate powerpoint slides from the given article)

+#### PaperGist was created during the 24 hour iNTUition v9.0 hackathon.